 - Their Fees.
 If you need to cancel or change an award ticket and its more than 60 days before departure, you'll pay nothing.
 Other airlines will easily charge you $100+ for any changes or cancellations

 - Earning with Credit Cards.
-Alaska has a personal (Alaska Airlines Visa Signature® Credit Card) and business (Alaska Airlines Visa® Business Card) credit card to earn miles directly with Mileage Plan
+Alaska has a personal (Alaska Airlines Visa® credit card) and business (Alaska Airlines Visa® Business card) credit card to earn miles directly with Mileage Plan

 The downside to Alaska is that they're not a part of a major airline alliance.
 While they have an excellent partner network, airline alliances afford additional benefits and protections with travel disruptions.
 We wouldn't steer away from Alaska for this reason, but it is important to keep in mind.